 Pueblo, Teller and El Paso counties are home to many different addiction treatment centers, as well as several community-based anti-drug organizations.
 The organizations work to raise awareness about drug and alcohol-related issues throughout southern Colorado.

 The Southern Colorado-Pueblo chapter of Alcoholics Anonymous and the Pikes Peak Area chapter of Narcotics Anonymous both have hundreds of meetings every week in southern Colorado.
-You can find peer support for recovery from drug and alcohol addiction in Palmer Lake, Security-Widefield, Fountain and other areas throughout Colorado Springs.
+You can find peer support for recovery from drug and alcohol addiction in the Colorado Springs area.

 Police departments, sheriff’s offices and local governments near Colorado Springs work to raise awareness about addiction and reduce the amount of illicit substances on the street.